ViktorQvarfordt/Sublime-WolframLanguage/README.md

-# Sublime-Mathematica
+# Sublime-WolframLanguage

-Sublime Text 3 support for Mathematica, the Wolfram Language.
+Sublime Text 3 support for the [Wolfram Language](https://en.wikipedia.org/wiki/Wolfram_Language), the language used in Mathematica.

 - Syntax highlighting.
 - Auto completion for built-in functions.